 Unfortunately, many build managers fail to realize that GUI-based plugins (or using Continuous Integration Logic to coin a phrase) comes at a cost.
 Until recently, I certainly didn't recognize these costs.
-Here are the four biggest I've identified:
+Cake and other make-like tools reduce these costs.
+Here are the 4 main reasons I prefer make-like tools:

 Embed from Getty Images

 1. Reduce Vendor Lock-In

 On my current project we've changed CI platforms twice in the last two years due to changing InfoSec requirements.
 It was a large amount of work to build a cross platform mobile devops pipeline in the first place, but to rebuild it two more times after that was a staggering amount of rework.